iqlusioninc/yubihsm.rs/README.md

 ## About

-This is a pure-Rust client which supports interfacing with [YubiHSM2] devices over an encrypted channel.

-It presently reimplements a small subset of the of the functionality of **libyubihsm**, a closed-source C library which acts as a libcurl-based HTTP(S) client and sends commands to the [yubihsm-connector] process, which implements an HTTP(S) server which sends the commands to the YubiHSM2 hardware device over USB.
+This is a pure-Rust client library for [YubiHSM2] devices.
+It implements a subset of the functionality found in the closed-source Yubico SDK and communicates with the [yubihsm-connector] service: an HTTP(S) server which sends the commands to the YubiHSM2 hardware device over USB.

 Note that this is **NOT** an official Yubico project and is in no way supported or endorsed by Yubico (although whoever runs their Twitter account